auth0/auth0-cordova/README.md

 ## Common Issues

+1. The plugin doesn't work in older versions of Android because older versions of Android not supporting ES2015.
+This plugin supports Android 6+.

 1. The plugin is not working in Ionic / Cordova dev app.

    The plugin needs to be deployed on a real device to function, this is so because the dev apps do not add the necessary plugins needed for this library to function correctly.
 You'll need to either create a clone / fork of the Dev App or need to deploy it to a real device to test.

-2. The app hangs after authentication
+1. The app hangs after authentication

    If 1 does not solve your problem, please make sure you have `cordova-plugin-customurlscheme` installed or an appropirate plugin to handle the callback (like deeplinks / universal links) and you are handling the callback appropriately